learn-co-curriculum/phase-0-intro-to-css/README.md

 All of the questions above deal with the *esthetic* considerations of the page.
 These are the concerns of the presentation layer (CSS).

-Let's consider the type of questions we might ask ourselves as we write HTML:
+As a contrast, let's consider the type of questions we might ask ourselves as we write HTML:

 - Does the order of items within a list matter?
 Should it be a numbered list?
 - Should we wrap a list of links inside a navigation tag?